Mater Lotteries vs Endeavour Lotteries: Which 2026 House Draw Offers Better Odds?

 Regulatory Oversight: ACNC, Charitable Gambling Act, and Licensing

-Check both charities on the ACNC Register to verify they're registered and to view their latest financial reports.
-A missing registration or lapsed status is a serious warning sign.
-Legitimate operators update their ACNC status annually.
+Check the ACNC Register to verify both charities.
+Look at their recent financial reports.
+A missing registration is a red flag.
+Legit operators update their status each year.

 Draw Closure and Timeline: When Do Tickets Stop Selling?